allenai/deep_qa/README.md

 - Windowed-memory MemNNs, from [The Goldilocks Principle: Reading Children's Books with Explicit Memory Representations](https://www.semanticscholar.org/paper/The-Goldilocks-Principle-Reading-Children-s-Books-Hill-Bordes/1ee46c3b71ebe336d0b278de9093cfca7af7390b) (in progress)

 As well as some of our own, as-yet-unpublished variants.
 There is a lot of similarity between the models in these papers, and our code is structured in a way to allow for easily switching between these models.
+For a description of how we've built an extensible memory network architecture in this library, see [this readme.](./src/main/python/deep_qa/solvers/with_memory/README.md)
 # Datasets

 This code allows for easy experimentation with the following datasets: